-Responsible for corporate, legal and community activities, Dr Benavides is a member of the Company's Merger and Acquisition Committee.
-He is a lawyer by training with particular experience in the Latin American mining industry.
-Previous experience includes positions with Minera Mount Isa Peru SA, Minera Newcrest Peru SA and as a consultant to Minera Phelps Dodge Del Peru SA.
+Responsible for the Company's corporate, legal and community activities, Mr Benavides is a lawyer by training with particular experience in the Latin American mining industry.
+Mr Benavides' previous experience includes positions with Minera Mount Isa Peru SA, Minera Newcrest Peru SA and as a consultant to Minera Phelps Dodge Del Peru SA.

-As of 31 March 2010, the Company's directors and officers, as a group, beneficially own, control or direct (directly or indirectly), an aggregate of 7,465,677 shares, representing approximately 8.71% of the Company's Ordinary Shares.
+As of 31 March 2011, the Company's directors and officers, as a group, beneficially own, control or direct (directly or indirectly), an aggregate of 7,647,382 shares, representing approximately 6.42% of the Company's Ordinary Shares.